vergili/LocTube/README.markdown

 it will create a LocationsList txt files for every 30 location from http://en.wikipedia.org/wiki/List_of_archaeological_sites_by_country

-this page includes many ancient cities information with coordinates
+this page includes many ancient cities information with coordinates.
+You can always use a wikipedia page like above page format to create your train data.

 Note: This process is very slow  ones a list done you can start to use it for video crawling.